neuroinformatics-unit/gsoc/GSoC-2025/datashuttle Allow Google Drive or AWS as remote storage (Sumana).md

 ## Personal statement
 - **Past experience** <br/>
-  I have been actively contributing to open-source projects, collaborating with organizations like Microsoft Recommenders, Aeon, Open Library, Flyte, Wagtail, Open Climate Fix, and more.
+  I have 3 years experience in Python language.
+I have been actively contributing to open-source projects from last 7 months, collaborating with organizations like Microsoft Recommenders, Aeon, Open Library, Flyte, Wagtail, Open Climate Fix, and more.
 One of my most memorable moments was receiving appreciation from the Microsoft Recommenders maintainer after my first PR was merged ([link](https://x.com/miguelgfierro/status/1808596073847357646)).
 So far, I have successfully merged more than 15 PRs in these organisations and completed [Hacktoberfest 2024](https://holopin.io/@sumana2705).
 Additionally, I have completed the [Machine Learning Specialization](https://www.coursera.org/account/accomplishments/specialization/FRH15SYH6GVW) by Stanford University (Coursera), covering Supervised Learning, Advanced Learning Algorithms, and Unsupervised Learning.

 - **Motivation: why this project?** <br/>
 Ever since the GSoC organizations were announced, I had been searching for an organisation whose aim resonates with my thinking and experience.
 I found NIU's initiative to develop open-source software for neuroscience and machine learning truly unique, which motivated me to choose this project.
 As a Python programmer with a bit of frontend development knowledge, I never expected to find a project that combines both.
 But when I saw the Datashuttle TUI, I was amazed, this was the first time I had explored an application developed entirely for the terminal.
 While contributing, I faced some challenges as a beginner, but the project maintainers were incredibly helpful.
 Their support kept me engaged, and I became even more eager to learn about this technology.